WapplerSystems/messenger/README.md

 ## Integration guide

 Here is an example which uses a sql table.

+Require the `wapplersystems/messenger` package in your composer.json.

 Create these files in your own extension:

 Configuration/Services.php
 ```